 If you are planning changes such as constructing or renovating a building or changing the use of a building or land, you will need a permit from the Town of Hanna.

-Development Permits deal with a development’s impact on surrounding properties.
-Building Permits deal with the structural stability of buildings and the health and safety of the building’s occupants.
+Development permits deal with a development’s impact on surrounding properties while building permits deal with the structural stability of buildings and the health and safety of the building’s occupants.
 Regulations and procedures may seem intimidating so please talk to Town staff as you prepare your plans so we can help.
 We’ll tell you about any other approvals that may affect your plans or costs.

 Meeting with us early can help you avoid surprises and help ensure that your project goes quickly and smoothly.